 At the University of Ulster, Belfast, 1995, I was introduced to hand felting during my studies on a Textile Art Degree.
 I was captivated!
 My feltmaking journey had begun and I experimented with clothes, sculpture, furnishings and jewellery.
 The possibilities with turning fleece into felt are endless.
 I am continuously learning and exploring with this riveting medium.

-Working from my studio at the Donegal Craft Village, I use wool to create dramatic landscape pictures.
-I love nature, animals, dramatic skies, seasons’ changing.
+Working from my studio at the Donegal Craft Village, I manipulate wool to create dramatic landscape pictures.
+I love nature, animals, dramatic skies, transient seasons.
 My aim is to create art work which captures an emotion – when I have connected to a particular time and place.
 Often I will notice a moment when the light, mood and content of a scene causes me to stop and take a breath.
 I reflect on that image and I later record those feelings and visions in my felt art work.
 Reflections of the outdoors, rugged and wild, are matted into the felt, revealing mottled images which express a deep relation to my homeland in Donegal.
 The process of simultaneously making felt whilst creating a picture, results in qualities similar to expressionist fine art painting.
 My felt work is finished with hand embroidery and machine stitch, creating interesting definition, depth and detail.

 ‘When a viewer engages with a piece of my art work, they are sensing a little bit of my heart and soul, and a little piece of Donegal.’